purplesyringa/site/blog/hidden-complexity-in-software-development/index.md

 ---
-title: Lithium and hidden complexity
+title: Hidden complexity in software development
 time: July 2, 2025
 intro: |
     This is a tech phenomenon that I keep getting blindsided by no matter how much I try to anticipate it.